Achim Zeman

-Achim Zeman (born 1961) in Stuttgart) is a German painter and installation artist.
-He is a representative of Op-Art and is based on the rules of Concrete Art.
+Achim Zeman (born 1961 in Stuttgart) is a German painter and installation artist.
+He is known for his extensive spatial installations that stretch across walls and floors and challenge our perception: "Verunsicherung der Betrachterposition, Irritation des Raumgefühls, Desorientierung – all das sind mögliche Umschreibungen für die Wirkung, die Achim Zeman mit seinen installativen Arbeiten erzielt.“ (In English: "Uncertainty of the viewer's position, irritation of the sense of space, disorientation - these are all possible descriptions for the effect Achim Zeman achieves with his installations.")
+The space altered by Zeman's painterly interventions not only reflects the increasing insecurity experienced by society in recent years, but also enables viewers - precisely because the irritation is caused by artistic, aesthetic means - to engage with it in the first place and to experience uncertainty and changes in perspective not as threatening, but as inspiring.

 Biography

-Zeman studied at the Berlin University of the Arts from 1983 to 1989 and was awarded „Master scholar“ (Meisterschüler) by Professor Kuno Gonschior.
+Zeman studied at the Berlin University of the Arts from 1983 to 1989 and was awarded "Master scholar" (Meisterschüler) by Professor Kuno Gonschior.
 Inspired by him, Zeman discovered the artistic configuration of rooms with the means of painting as an area of his artistic work.
-In 1990 he received a scholarship from the „Kunststiftung Baden-Württemberg“, in the following year a working scholarship from the City state of Berlin.
-Zeman is a member of the „Westdeutscher Künstlerbund“.
+In 1990 he received a scholarship from the "Kunststiftung Baden-Württemberg", in the following year a working scholarship from the City state of Berlin.
+Zeman is a member of the "Westdeutscher Künstlerbund".
 Since 1992 he lives and works in Cologne, Germany.

 Artistic work

 Panel paintings

 Zeman works with basic geometric shapes such as lines, circles and squares.
 These can be found not only in his spatial installations, but also in his panel paintings.
 He does not apply the color on canvases, but to acrylic glass sheets, which he additionally processes and grinds with lacquers:: "This creates color surfaces that overlap, changing their effect depending on the incidence of light and the location of the viewer" (in German So entstehen Farbflächen, die sich überlappen, je nach Lichteinfall und Standort des Betrachters ihre Wirkung verändern.)
 Here, many elements of Zeman's working method can be found in a condensed form: the use of geometric forms, repetition as the structuring rhythm of the works, layering, omissions and shifts that create complex image surfaces that have an effect on the viewer.